 4. Take a laxative stimulant

-Laxative stimulants are designed to force a bowel movement by squeezing the intestines and may take up to 6 to 12 hours to take effect.
+Laxative stimulants squeeze the intestines to force a bowel movement and may take up to 6 to 12 hours to take effect.
 You can get stimulants over the counter (OTC) at your local pharmacy.
-Some popular options include:
+Some options include:

 • bisacodyl (Dulcolax, Ducodyl, Correctol)